WassimHedfi/Acceleration-STM32-Raspberry-MQTT/README.md

-# 🖥️ Raspberry Pi MQTT Dashboard
+# 🖥️ Integrated Data Transmission System: Raspberry Pi and STM32 Nucleo for MQTT, I2C, and UART Communication with Accelerometer Integration

 ## Overview

-This project demonstrates the integration of a Raspberry Pi 4 with an MQTT broker ([ThingsBoard platform](https://thingsboard.io/)) to monitor system resources and sensor data.
-The system retrieves data from UART-connected devices and internal Raspberry Pi metrics (CPU, RAM, Disk usage, etc.), visualizing it through a customizable dashboard on ThingsBoard.
-Additionally, an RPC (Remote Procedure Call) mechanism is implemented to trigger specific actions on the Raspberry Pi remotely.
+This project integrates a Raspberry Pi with an STM32 Nucleo board to collect and transmit data.
+The Raspberry Pi runs a Python script to gather data from the STM32 via UART and monitor internal metrics.
+Accelerometer data is transmitted using I2C and sent to the ThingsBoard platform via MQTT for real-time analysis.
+A JSON configuration file creates a dynamic dashboard on ThingsBoard, while a Plane Data Environment (PDE) file visualizes the plane’s tilt based on accelerometer data.
+This project showcases effective use of UART, I2C, and MQTT for comprehensive data monitoring and visualization.

 ## Project Structure